Linear Frequency Modulated Pulse Waveforms

 Number of samples or pulses in each vector that represents the waveform

 Create a linear FM pulse with a sample rate of 1 MHz, a pulse duration of 50 μs with an increasing instantaneous frequency, and a sweep bandwidth of 100 kHz.
-The amplitude modulation is rectangular.
+The pulse repetition frequency is 10 kHz and the amplitude modulation is rectangular.

-Use the step method to obtain your pulse waveform signal.
-Plot the real and imaginary parts of one pulse repetition interval.
+step method to obtain one full repetition interval of the signal.
+Plot the real and imaginary parts.

-This example shows how to plot the ambiguity function of the linear FM pulse waveform.
+This example shows how to plot the ambiguity function of a linear FM pulse waveform.

 Define and set up the linear FM waveform.